THE HAWAII SPEECH-LANGUAGE-HEARING ASSOCIATION

 ARTICLE VIII: AMENDMENTS

 An amendment to these By-Laws may be submitted in writing to the Recording Secretary by any Director or by and three members of the Association.
 Such amendment shall be presented at the time of the annual membership meeting and/or any meeting called by the Board.
-The amendment shall be adopted if approved by a majority of the members present and voting (in person or by written proxy file with the Recording Secretary at the beginning of the meeting).
+The amendment shall be adopted if approved by a majority of the members voting (in person or by electronic submission) and filed with the Recording Secretary at the beginning of the meeting.

 SUPERSEDES FORMER VERSIONS